.

 Do Kids Have Both of Their Feet Flat or Just One? – The Answer Might Surprise You!

-Are you wondering whether your child has one of their feet flat?
+Are you wondering whether your child’ feet are both flat or is it just one foot?
 This is actually really important for parents to know since when children have only one of their feet flat it can lead to other conditions such as foot imbalances, leg length discrepancy, posture problems, as well as foot and leg pain.
-This is one of the most common questions parents ask me at the shoe store where I work: Do kids have both of their feet flat or just one?

-I have helped hundreds of families figure out whether their children have one or both feet flat.
-I have been working for a specialized children’s shoe store for the last 10 years, and I evaluate children’s feet daily.
-I have helped several children with flat feet and I am confident that I can help your child as well.
+Given that I have been working for a specialized children’s shoe store for over 10 years, I have helped hundreds of families figure out whether their children have one or both feet flat.
+Moreover, I evaluate children with flat feet daily and I am confident that I can help your child as well.

 Is It Normal for Children to Have Flat Feet?